-- 99224 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: problem focused interval history; problem focused examination; medical decision making that is straightforward or of low complexity. - Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs. - Usually, the patient is stable, recovering, or improving.
-Physicians typically spend 15 minutes at the bedside and on the patient's hospital floor or unit. - Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: an expanded problem focused interval history; an expanded problem focused examination; medical decision making of moderate complexity. - Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs. - Usually, the patient is responding inadequately to therapy or has developed a minor complication.
+99224 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:

+- problem focused interval history;

+- problem focused examination;

+- medical decision making that is straightforward or of low complexity.

+Usually, the patient is stable, recovering, or improving.
+Physicians typically spend 15 minutes at the bedside and on the patient's hospital floor or unit.

+99225 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:

+- an expanded problem focused interval history; - an expanded problem focused examination; - medical decision making of moderate complexity.

+Usually, the patient is responding inadequately to therapy or has developed a minor complication.
 Physicians typically spend 25 minutes at the bedside and on the patient's hospital floor or unit.

-99226 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: a detailed interval history; a detailed examination; medical decision making of high complexity.
+99226 Subsequent observation care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:

+- a detailed interval history;

+- a detailed examination;

+- medical decision making of high complexity.